joldie/html-tools/README.md

-# html-tools
-Single-file HTML tools that run entirely in the browser, designed for offline use on mobile and desktop.

 # HTML Tools

 Single-file HTML utilities that run entirely in the browser — no backend, no build step, and designed to work well on mobile and desktop.